zlehmann/css-issue-bot-9000-v-000/README.md

 ## Problem Statement

+Although today's browsers are becoming more capable of accommodating for errors in CSS, some errors are not always caught gracefully.
+This variable can make it extremely difficult to apply style or layout consistently.
+What can be done to quickly scan our CSS documents for issues?
 Let's practice using the W3C's CSS Validator!

 ## Objectives
 1. Change invalid CSS to valid CSS